danzin/image-app/README.md

   - **Custom Error Handling:** Implemented via a factory pattern for consistent error responses.
   - **Data Transfer Objects (DTOs):** Tailored data views for guests, authenticated users, and admins.

-- **Real-Time Functionality:**
-  - **WebSockets with Socket.io:** Secure, token-based WebSocket server for instant notifications.
-  - **Personalized Feeds:** Logged in users are served custom feed according to their interactions with images and other users.
-  - **Redis caching:** User feed is cached for a set period of time and served from Redis rather than querying the Database every time, enhancing performance and reducing server load.
-Cache is invalidated when changes occur on the feed(user uploads or removes an image, etc)

 - **Modern Frontend:**
   - Developed with React and TypeScript for a responsive and maintainable UI with MUI and TailwindCSS.